CBIIT/INS-Data/README.md

-## Publications
+## Gather Publications

+**This step gathers publication data from [NIH RePORTER](https://reporter.nih.gov/), [NCBI PubMed](https://pubmed.ncbi.nlm.nih.gov/), and [NIH iCite](https://icite.od.nih.gov/).
+All publications are associated with at least one project.**

+**Publications** gathered for INS only include articles represented in PubMed with a unique PubMed ID.

+### Publication Workflow
-All publication processing is handled within the `gather_publication_data.py` module.

-It can be run as an independent process with the command:
+All publication processing is handled within the `gather_publication_data.py` module and can be run as an independent process with the command:
 ```
 python modules/gather_publication_data.py
 ```